 The updated vertical extent of PCE is indicated in cross-sections C-C', D-D', and E-E'.
 Note the horizontal scales differ on these cross-sections but the vertical scales are the same.
 Extent of contamination is drawn to include all well screens and Geoprobe depths where samples exceeded the MMCLs, though not all Geoprobe samples falling within the indicated extent exceeded these criteria.
-Compared to the depiction in the RIP, the vertical extent is similar in terms of the majority of contamination occurring 10 or more feet below the water table, and surfacing in the area of the river.
-More details are available regarding the bedrock surface, but the general orientation and depths are as expected, and groundwater within bedrock was not contaminated.
+Compared to the depiction in the RIP, the vertical extent is similar in terms of the majority of contamination occurring 10 or more feet below the water table within the site, and surfacing along the eastern edge in the area of the river.
+Compared to the discussion in the RIP, more details are available regarding the bedrock surface but the general orientation and depths are as expected, and groundwater within bedrock was not contaminated.
 Measured vertical gradients were generally upward along both sides of the river, and downward slightly further to the west.